Administration of medicines

 Time of day

-For some active ingredients, the time of day at which the drug is taken is important.
+For some active ingredients, the time of day at which the medicinal product is taken is important.
 Certain bodily functions depend on the natural body rhythm (e.g. function of the gastrointestinal tract, the kidneys or the cardiovascular system).
-This can also influence the effect of drugs.
+This can also influence the effect of medicinal products.

 • in the morning: